How to Develop and Write Great Antiheroes

 Madmartigan from Willow had a selfish and cynical outlook on life.
 He was a disgraced knight and had a vice for beautiful women.
 But by the end of the film, he was a full-fledged hero that saved the savior of the kingdom, as well as his new friend Willow.

 Near-Hero Antiheroes give audiences the satisfaction of seeing a full awakening as they become heroes before our eyes.
-They make that full transition from negative to positive and learn the error of their ways.
+They make that complete transition from negative to positive and learn the error of their ways.

 These types of antiheroes are those that lack the justification that Justified Antiheroes deserve.
-They are often criminals and audiences are not engaged by them due to the hope of seeing their transformation or atonement, but rather out of sheer curiosity.
+They are often criminals, and audiences are not engaged by them due to the hope of seeing their transformation or atonement, but rather out of sheer curiosity.
 They can certainly showcase a set of morals and ethics, but only through the skewed perspective within their own criminal worlds.

 Tony Soprano is perhaps the perfect example.
 He was a loving husband and father, but he often cheated on his wife and even hit his children.
 He was a loyal friend, but only to a point.
 If a criminal code was broken, friendship — and even family — didn't matter to him.
 In the end, he deserved what he got (or didn't get, depending on your Sopranos ending theories).
 His actions and lack of morals and ethics caught up with him.
 But audiences loved to peek into the underbelly of America.